vvasu004-netizen/CR-02-charity-water-lp/prompts.md

 Create a simple HTML layout for a nonprofit landing page with sections for a hero, a story, and a call-to-action.

 ## Style with Brand Identity
-Write CSS using a color palette of [insert your brand colors] and fonts that feel [insert tone, e.g., bold and modern].
+Write CSS using a color palette of [insert your brand colors] and  charity water fonts that feel [insert tone, e.g., bold and modern].
+harity: water Brand Colors & Fonts
+Primary Colors:
+Yellow: #FFC907
+Blue: #2E9DF7
+Secondary Colors:
+Light Blue: #8BD1CB
+Green: #4FCB53
+Orange: #FF902A
+Red: #F5402C
+Dark Green: #159A48
+Pink: #F16061
+Fonts:
+Proxima Nova
+Avenir

 ## Build the Hero Section
 Create a hero section with a centered headline, subheadline, and full-width background image that grabs attention.